It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-I didn't waste any time letting out thread to most of it's length.
-Sitting on a mound at the perimeter of the grassed area, the MBK Paper Rokkaku soared around at fairly low line angles most of the time.
-This was due to the kite being frequently over-powered and having to regain height.
-Time after time.
+I didn't waste any time letting out thread to most of its length.
+While I sat on a mound at the perimeter of the grassed area, the MBK Paper Rokkaku soared around at fairly low line-angles most of the time.
+This was due to the kite being frequently over-powered and having to regain height, time after time.
 However, everything held.
-The paper spars and the thread, to be precise!
+The paper spars and the thread held, to be precise!

 Chasing the Wind

 I did quite a bit of driving today, chasing opportunities to log air time with the Paper Rokkaku prototype.

 Firstly, it was down to a local reserve to take advantage of the predicted wind strength.
 Unfortunately, the breeze died much sooner than anticipated so after a 5-minute flight it was all over.

 But perhaps it wasn't over after all...
 A sea breeze managed to penetrate inland to the same reserve around the middle of the day.
 This was just after I had checked out a couple of coastal locations!
 The sea breeze had not been predicted, so I didn't hang around by the sea.

 It was on the way home that the tree tops started waving!
 However, after a couple of short flights that were terminated by lulls, the breeze close to home died out.